perlwasm/talk-perlcic-2020/index.md

 <img src="img/webperl.png">

-**WebPerl** (https://webperl.zero-g.net) lets you script your web application with Perl just like you might already be doing in JavaScript.
+**WebPerl** (https://webperl.zero-g.net) lets you script your web application with Perl just like you might already be doing in JavaScript

 ---